Xkein/YRDynamicPatcher/README.md

 --------
 Put `PatcherLoader.dll` and `DynamicPatcher.dll` on your YR directory and launch Syringe targeting your YR executable (usually `gamemd.exe`).

+Create the directory `DynamicPatcher` and put `dynamicpatcher.config.json` & `compiler.config.json` on it.

-Create the directory `DynamicPatcher`, and put `config.json` on it.
+Create the directory `Libraries` and put necessary assembly on it.

-`config.json` could be gain from released files.
+Everythings could be gained from released files.

 The patcher will search exist files at first or detected every file changes later.
 Next compile the file and syringe.